Vale Stephen Edward Foster 30/09/46-25/01/18

 ALWAYS LOVED.
 NEVER FORGOTTEN.
 FOREVER MISSED.

-Watch out for the new CD's & DVD releases already recorded and in production before Steve's unexpected death.
+Watch out for the new CD's & DVD releases already recorded before Steve's unexpected death.

 A taste of the official video to be released later this year.
 Forever Blue by Steve Foster at Edinburgh Fringe 2016